node-dmx/dmx/readme.md

 Run the Animation on the specified universe.

+## Webinterface

+Versions prior to 0.2 included a Webinterface.
+This has since been moved into its own repository at <https://github.com/node-dmx/dmx-web>

 ## Community

 We're happy to help.
 Chat with us on IRC in #node-dmx on freenode.